Bobby Hanig: 2020 election

 In January 2020, the Currituck County commissioners adopted a resolution declaring the county a Second Amendment Refuge, adding Currituck to a growing list of North Carolina counties seeking to support a citizen's right to bear arms.
 Hanig spoke in support of the resolution.
-Hanig urged the board, he formerly chaired, to support the resolution, saying he would oppose any “assault” on the Second Amendment in the General Assembly.
+Hanig urged the board, he formerly chaired, to support the resolution, saying he would oppose any "assault" on the Second Amendment in the General Assembly.

-2022
+North Carolina State Senate

 Following redistricting in the North Carolina General Assembly after the 2020 United States Census, Hanig's 6th district was dismantled.
 Most of Hanig's constituents were drawn into the 79th district represented by two term Republican representative Keith Kidwell, but Hanig's home in Powells Point was drawn into the 1st district, represented by another two term Republican Representative, Ed Goodwin.
 Instead of facing Goodwin or Kidwell in a GOP primary, Hanig instead announced he would run for the North Carolina Senate in District 3 in 2022.
 Following Bob Steinburg's resignation on July 31, 2022, Hanig was appointed to finish the balance of his term in the state senate.

+2024 election

+Hanig announced his reelection bid for State Senate.

+2026 congressional election

+Hanig annouced his candidacy for the United States House of Representatives in 2025.